hashing-ai/MonoSLAM/README.md

 ## SLAM Based on IMU and Monocular

 <p align='justify'>
 We have to integrate the data coming from IMU and monocular camera.
-Let's first take a look at some coversion relations among various co-ordinate systems and then we will dive into obtaining the pose through IMU data and standalone monocular SLAM.
+Let's first take a look at some conversion relations among various co-ordinate systems and then we will dive into obtaining the pose through IMU data and standalone monocular SLAM.
 And finally, we will fuse these data to get the final pose of the vehicle.
 </p>

 ## Co-ordinate Coversion